Prospects for constraining interacting dark energy cosmology with gravitational-wave bright sirens detected by future SKA-era pulsar timing arrays: Result

+For the coupling parameter $\beta$ in the DM-coupled model, the results are completely opposite to those in the DE-coupled model.
+The CMB data alone provides the tightest constraint on $\beta$, with $\sigma(\beta) = 0.0022$, which is significantly better than the result from PTA20 data alone, $\sigma(\beta) = 0.0265$.
+This is because, in the IDE model with $Q = \beta H \rho_{c}$, both the Hubble parameter $H$ and cold dark matter density $\rho_{\rm c}$ take much higher values in the early universe, allowing the energy transfer rate $Q$ to reach moderate values even for rather small value of $\beta$.
+Thus, the CMB data, as an early-universe probe, could provide a much tighter constraint on $\beta$ compared to PTA data, which is a late-universe probe.
+When combining the CMB and PTA20 data, we obtain $\sigma(\beta) = 0.0018$, an improvement of 18.2\% over the CMB-alone case.

-The constraint results from the data combination of the Planck data and PTA data are shown in Fig.\,\ref{IwCDMPTACMB}, from which we can see that the constraints on both $\beta$ and $w$ can be improved little by little with the increase of the number of MSPs in PTA.
-The absolute errors for $\beta$ are $\sigma(\beta)=0.00121$ and $0.00103$ for Planck+PTA200 and Planck+PTA500, respectively, which can be improved by $11.7\%$ and $24.8\%$ compared with the case of using the Planck+PTA100 data.
-The absolute errors for $w$ are $\sigma(w)=0.0406$ and $0.0313$ for Planck+PTA200 and Planck+PTA500, respectively, which can be improved by $17.5\%$, and $36.4\%$ compared with the Planck+PTA100 data.
+The constraint results for the DM-coupled model from the data combination of CMB and PTA are shown in Fig.~\ref{ILCDM2_2}.
+As the number of MSPs in PTA data increases, the constraints on $H_0$, $\Omega_m$, and $\beta$ are steadily improved.
+The absolute errors for $H_0$ are $\sigma(H_0) = 0.84$ and $\sigma(H_0) =0.56$ for CMB+PTA50 and CMB+PTA100, respectively, showing the improvements of 35.4\% and 56.9\% compared to the CMB+PTA20 case.
+Similarly, for $\Omega_m$, we find $\sigma(\Omega_m) = 0.012$ for CMB+PTA50 and $\sigma(\Omega_m) =0.008$ for CMB+PTA100, improved by 29.4\% and 52.9\%, respectively, compared with the CMB+PTA20 case.
+For the coupling parameter $\beta$, the constraint results using CMB+PTA50 and CMB+PTA100 are $\sigma(\beta) = 0.0013$ and $\sigma(\beta) =0.0010$ respectively, showing the improvements of 27.8\% and 44.4\% compared to the CMB+PTA20 case.